Strawberry-Team/ucode-connect-Track-FullStack-webster-frontend/README.md

-# 🎨 About "Flowy" App
+# 🎨 About "Flowy" Platform
 **Flowy** is a web-based graphic design platform that provides professional-grade tools for creative design and image editing.

 Create stunning visuals with canvas-based drawing tools, advanced image manipulation, layer management, and seamless project workflows in your browser.